ubie-oss/nslog/README.md

 ### Additional common parameter

-If you have common parameters that you want to output in all logs, you can override the `printMessages`.
+If you have common parameters that you want to output in all logs, you can override the `printMessage`.

 ```typescript
 import { Injectable } from "@nestjs/common";